 Military Homeownership Assistance Program

-This $5,000 grant program is designed for military service members and veterans to cover down payment and closing costs on qualifying homes.
-The funds can be used in conjunction with either the FirstHome or Homes for Iowans program, but the money is limited by funding availability.
+The state of Iowa offers a $5,000 grant program designed for military service members and veterans to cover down payment and closing costs on qualifying homes.
+The funds can be used in conjunction with either the FirstHome Program or Homes for Iowans, but the money is limited by funding availability.

 - Meet the Iowa Finance Authority’s military service history requirements.

-- Have received approval before closing on your home.
+- Receive approval before closing on a qualified home.

 - Work with an IFA-approved lender.

-- Be buying an eligible home in Iowa that you plan to occupy as your primary residence within 60 days of closing.
+- Purchase a home that you plan to occupy as your primary residence within 60 days of closing.

 Mortgage Credit Certificate Program

-Iowa’s Mortgage Credit Certificate Program (MCC) allows homebuyers to save up to $2,000 every year on their federal taxes for the life of their mortgage loan.
+Iowa’s Mortgage Credit Certificate (MCC) program allows homebuyers to save up to $2,000 every year on their federal taxes for the life of their mortgage loan.
 Every year, you’re granted a direct credit on your federal taxes of 50% of the annual interest you pay on your mortgage.
-You can work with your loan officer to apply for the program and determine how much you’ll qualify for through the MCC program.

 Who qualifies for first-time homebuyer programs in Iowa?